 Large deployments of MyID for PIV may require personalization of PIV cards to take place at a manufacturing facility rather than within the offices of the agency.
 A card production facility allows rapid production and issuance of PIV cards and can be integrated with a secure issuance model that postpones creation of the most sensitive data until the card is in the hands of the verified cardholder.

-3.2 Configuring MyID for FIPS 201-2 card issuance (PIV)
+4.2 Configuring MyID for FIPS 201-3 card issuance (PIV)

-In order to achieve the enrollment and issuance models you require for your installation of MyID for PIV, a number of steps must be followed.
+To set up the enrollment and issuance models you require for your installation of MyID for PIV, you must follow these steps: